Konard/LinksPlatform/Platform/Platform.Data.Kernel/README.md

 Compiled library will be available at `Debug`/`Release` folder of in `Platform` folder as `Platform.Data.Kernel.dll` file.

-To Run tests in Visual Studio use Test Explorer.
+To Run tests in Visual Studio use `Test Explorer`.
 Actual test are located at `Platform.Data.Kernel.Tests` and `Platform.Tests` projects.

 ### Using MinGW